M. Russell Ballard

-Melvin Russell Ballard Jr. (born October 8, 1928) is an American businessman and religious leader who is currently the Acting President of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He has been a member of the church's Quorum of the Twelve Apostles since 1985.
-As a member of the Quorum of the Twelve, Ballard is accepted by church members as a prophet, seer, and revelator.
-Currently, he is the third most senior apostle in the church.
+Melvin Russell Ballard Jr. (October 8, 1928 – November 12, 2023) was an American businessman and religious leader who served as the Acting President of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2018 until his death in 2023.
+He had been a member of the church's Quorum of the Twelve Apostles since 1985.
+As a member of the Quorum of the Twelve, Ballard was accepted by church members as a prophet, seer, and revelator.
+At the time of his death, he was the third most senior apostle in the church.

 Biography

-Ballard was born in Salt Lake City, Utah, to Melvin Russell Ballard and his wife, Geraldine Smith.
+Ballard was born in Salt Lake City, Utah to Melvin Russell Ballard and his wife, Geraldine Smith.
 As a young man, Ballard served as a missionary in England from 1948 to 1950, during which he was a counselor in the mission presidency.
 He met his wife while they were studying at the University of Utah.
-Over the following years Ballard served in multiple positions in the LDS Church, including twice as a bishop.
+Over the following years, Ballard served in multiple positions in the LDS Church, including twice as a bishop.
 In 1974, Ballard was called as president of the church's Canada Toronto Mission.
 While serving as a mission president in 1976, he was called to the First Quorum of the Seventy; he completed his three-year term as mission president as a member of the seventy.
-Among other assignments as a seventy he was the editor of the church's magazines from the start of 1980 until the end of 1984.
+Among other assignments as a seventy, he was the editor of the church's magazines from the start of 1980 until the end of 1984.
 He was a member of the Presidency of the Seventy from 1980 until 1985.
 As a general authority, Ballard was also president of the church's International Mission and the executive director of the church's missionary department.

-Following the death of apostle Bruce R. McConkie, Ballard was sustained to the Quorum of the Twelve Apostles on October 6, 1985, and ordained an apostle on October 10, 1985.
+Following the death of apostle Bruce R. McConkie, Ballard was sustained to the Quorum of the Twelve Apostles on October 6, 1985 and ordained an apostle on October 10, 1985.

-Ballard is the grandson of apostles Melvin J. Ballard and Hyrum M. Smith.
-Through Smith, Ballard is a descendant of Hyrum Smith, brother of church founder Joseph Smith.
-Among other assignments as an apostle Ballard oversaw the church's celebration of the Pioneer Sesquicentennial in 1997.
+Ballard was the grandson of apostles Melvin J. Ballard and Hyrum M. Smith.
+Through Hyrum M. Smith, Ballard was a descendant of Hyrum Smith, brother of church founder Joseph Smith.
+Among other assignments as an apostle, Ballard oversaw the church's celebration of the Pioneer Sesquicentennial in 1997.

 Following the January 2018 death of church president Thomas S. Monson, the church's First Presidency was reorganized with Russell M. Nelson as president.
 Nelson selected Dallin H. Oaks, the next senior apostle and new quorum president, as First Counselor in the First Presidency.
 As the next senior apostle not in the First Presidency, Ballard became the quorum's acting president.

+Death

+In late October 2023, Ballard was briefly hospitalized for respiratory problems.
+He died less than a month later at his home in Salt Lake City on November 12, 2023, at age 95.